29 June 2017

 Marianne Hoppe.
 German postcard by Film-Foto-Verlag, no. A 3755/1.
 1941-1944.
 Photo: Star-Foto-Atelier / Tobis.

-Carl Raddatz, Hannelore Schroth
+Carl Raddatz and Hannelore Schroth

 Carl Raddatz and Hannelore Schroth.
 German postcard by Film-Foto-Verlag, no. 3954/1, 1941-1944.
 Photo: Baumann / Ufa.

-Pro-English Tendencies
+Pro-English tendencies

+Paul Günther Helmut Käutner was born in 1908 in Düsseldorf, Germany.
+He was the son of merchant Paul Läutner and his wife Claire, born Röntgen.
+In 1916, the family moved to Essen where Käutner attended Helmholtz-Realgymnasium and participated in school theatre performances.
+He studied graphics, costume design, set design, and interior design at the Kunstgewerbeschule.
 In 1928, he went to Munich's university to study German studies, philosophy, psychology, art history, and theatre studies.
 From 1931 to 1935 he wrote, directed and performed at the Munich Student Cabaret troupe Die vier Nachrichter (The Four Executioners).
 The literary and rather unpolitical group was banned in 1935 for "lack of reliability and aptitude according to national socialist governance".
-Käutner wrote feuilletons and reviews for the Bavarian university newspaper.
+Käutner wrote feuilletons and reviews for the Bavarian University newspaper.

-In 1932, he made his film debut as an actor in Kreuzer Emden/Cruiser Emden (Louis Ralph, 1932), but after that experience he turned to the theatre again and also wrote songs.
+In 1932, he made his film debut as an actor in Kreuzer Emden/Cruiser Emden (Louis Ralph, 1932), but after that experience, he turned to the theatre again and also wrote songs.
 From 1936 to 1938 he worked as an actor and director at the Schauspielhaus in Leipzig, at the Kammerspielen in Munich, at the Theater am Schiffbauerdamm, at the Komödie and at the Kabarett der Komiker in Berlin.
+In 1938 he drew attention to himself as a screenwriter for such films as Schneider Wibbel/Wibbel the Tailor (Victor de Kowa, 1938), Salonwagen E 417/Parlour Car E 417 (Paul Verhoeven, 1938), Die Stimme aus dem Äther/The Voice from the Ether (Harald Paulsen, 1938) and Marguerite: 3/Marguerite Divided by Three (Theo Lingen, 1938).

 In 1939 Käutner began his career as a film director with the light-hearted comedy Kitty und die Weltkonferenz/Kitty and the World Conference (1939), featuring Hannelore Schroth.
 Käutner was not a member of the resistance but, during the period of National Socialism, he was able to maintain a certain independence in his work.
 Kitty and the World Conference was withdrawn by the Nazi censors due to its “pro-English tendencies”.
+Käutner rejected the UFA filmmaking establishment and produced thoughtful and poetic works like Kleider machen Leute/Clothes Make the Man (1940) starring Heinz Rühmann, Auf Wiedersehen, Franziska!/Goodbye, Franziska!
+(1941), and Romanze in Moll/Romance in a Minor Key (1943) starring Marianne Hoppe and Paul Dahlke.
+The latter was often seen as Käutner’s best film of this period.
+Romanze in Moll is an adaptation of Guy du Maupassant’s short story Les Bijoux.
+A somewhat traditional love triangle story, the film was praised for its compositional perfection and technical virtuosity.

 Käutner’s films considered the struggles of the German people during a period of great turmoil.
 With Große Freiheit Nr.
 7/Great Freedom No. 7 (1944) with Hans Albers, and Unter den Brücken/Unter the Bridges (1945) with Hannelore Schroth and Carl Raddatz, he created two films which, in their emphasis on the individual, strongly opposed the world view of the national socialists.

 Käutner’s work was noted for its more humanistic depiction of daily life than his contemporaries.
 Große Freiheit Nr.
 7 is a melancholy, bittersweet story of disappointed love set amongst the sailors' clubs and bars of the Hamburg waterfront.
-The film title, which refers to a street next to Hamburg's Reeperbahn road in the St. Pauli red light district, caused a furor among the Nazis who feared that audiences would misinterpret the film’s meaning.
+The film title, which refers to a street next to Hamburg's Reeperbahn road in the St. Pauli red light district, caused a furore among the Nazis who feared that audiences would misinterpret the film’s meaning.
 As a result, the film was banned in Germany until the fall of the Third Reich.
+Unter den Brücken, which is set amongst the bargees of the River Havel, is now considered one of the greatest love stories in the history of German cinema.
+Käutner’s avoidance of overt political content in his films during the war, allowed him to continue his career unhindered after 1945.

 Heinz Rühman in Der Hauptmann von Köpenick (1956).